Denmark reports two cases of serious illness, including one death, after AstraZeneca shot | Health

 Denmark reports two cases of serious illness, including one death, after AstraZeneca shot

 The Danish Medicines Agency confirmed it had received two "serious reports", without giving further details.
 There were no details of when the hospital staff got ill.
-Denmark, which halted using the AstraZeneca vaccine on March 11, was among more than a dozen countries that temporarily paused use of the vaccine after reports of cases of rare brain blood clots sent scientists and governments scrambling to determine any link.
+Denmark, which halted using the AstraZeneca vaccine on March 11, was among more than a dozen countries that temporarily paused the use of the vaccine after a small number of reports of cases of rare brain blood clots sent scientists and governments scrambling to determine any link.

 "We prioritize reports of suspected serious side effects such as these and examine them thoroughly to assess whether there is a possible link to the vaccine," Tanja Erichsen, acting director of Pharmacovigilance at the Danish Medicines Agency, said in a tweet on Saturday.
 "We are in the process of dealing with the two specific cases."

-European Medicines Agency (EMA) director Emer Cooke said on Thursday the watchdog could not definitively rule out a link between blood clot incidents and the vaccine in its investigation into 30 cases of a rare blood clotting condition.
-But she said the "clear" conclusion of the review was that the benefits in protecting people from the risk of death or hospitalization outweigh the possible risks.
+European Medicines Agency (EMA) director Emer Cooke said on Thursday the watchdog could not definitively rule out a link between blood clot incidents and the vaccine in its investigation.
+But she said the "clear" conclusion of the review was that the benefits in protecting people from the risk of death or hospitalisation outweigh the possible risks.
 The issue deserves further analysis, the EMA said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)